Developing The Bay park

 Sarasota City Commission Approves The Bay Implementation Plan for Phase 1

-Commissioners were unanimous in clearing the project to take its next steps, which will include community workshops, two public hearings and a stop at the city’s Planning Board before returning to them.
+On September 16, commissioners were unanimous in clearing the project to take its next steps, which will include community workshops, two public hearings and a stop at the city’s Planning Board before returning to them.
 In a compelling first phase, following an unprecedented and inclusive master planning process, The Bay Park Conservancy is designing, implementing, and programming a 10-acre public park that will serve as the Living and Learning Lab.

 The Bay Sarasota files site plan for first phase